kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(2\) *Intensities in any vertical plane.* Each intensity in any vertical plane (the plane perpendicular to the horizontal plane) must equal or exceed the appropriate value in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1393   Minimum intensities in any vertical plane of forward and rear position lights.|§29.1393]] where *I* is the minimum intensity prescribed in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1391   Minimum intensities in the horizontal plane of forward and rear position lights.|§29.1391]] for the corresponding angles in the horizontal plane.

-\(3\) *Intensities in overlaps between adjacent signals.* No intensity in any overlap between adjacent signals may exceed the values in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1395   Maximum intensities in overlapping beams of forward and rear position lights.|§29.1395]], except that higher intensities in overlaps may be used with the use of main beam intensities substantially greater than the minima specified in §[[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1391   Minimum intensities in the horizontal plane of forward and rear position lights.|§29.1391]] and 29.1393 if the overlap intensities in relation to the main beam intensities do not adversely affect signal clarity.
+\(3\) *Intensities in overlaps between adjacent signals.* No intensity in any overlap between adjacent signals may exceed the values in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1395   Maximum intensities in overlapping beams of forward and rear position lights.|§29.1395]], except that higher intensities in overlaps may be used with the use of main beam intensities substantially greater than the minima specified in [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.1391   Minimum intensities in the horizontal plane of forward and rear position lights.|§§29.1391]] and 29.1393 if the overlap intensities in relation to the main beam intensities do not adversely affect signal clarity.

 ### §29.1391   Minimum intensities in the horizontal plane of forward and rear position lights.